Sermon Draft: Prideful Presumption…James 4:13-17

 What does it mean to have limited and finite knowledge?
 “Yet you do not know what your life will be like tomorrow.”

-What does James mean by knowledge?
-The word he uses is the word that means experiential knowledge.
-And this word is different than the more common word for knowledge, ginōskō.
 One commentator put it this way: “When used in subtle contrast with γινώσκω (ginōskō), epistamai connotes having experiential knowledge of one person (e.g., Paul) while recognizing the authority of another (e.g., Jesus; Acts 19:15).
 Experiential knowledge may come from hardship (Acts 19:25; 22:19) or by shared circumstance (Acts 20:18; 24:10)” (Garrett, LTW).
+James is saying that this person is limited by their experiential knowledge of the future.
+They just plain have not lived it yet.

 Now, we’ve just examined our limited and finite knowledge in our worldly material sphere.
 What about when we consider our limited knowledge of God and the mystery surrounding the celestial sphere?
 The sphere of angels, demons, heaven, and hell.
 We are baffled by simply looking at the stars.
 Consider the maker of the stars.
 Simply think about aspects of God’s nature.
 The mysteries of providence and His eternal and infinite nature.
 Ponder God’s omniscience, His omnipotence, and so much more.

-It does not take long to show that our knowledge is limited by our own capacity, the willingness of others to be known, and God’s transcendence.
+It does not take long to show that our knowledge is limited by our own circumstances, capacity, the willingness of others to be known, and God’s transcendence.

 Second, our lives are momentary and fragile.